 - One in 10 Oregon adults had a substance use disorder.

 - One out of 15 Oregon youth had a substance use disorder.

-- Forty thousand Oregon residents sought treatment for an addiction 2016.
+- Forty thousand Oregon residents sought treatment for addiction in 2016.
 Despite these numbers, only 11 percent of Oregon adults with an alcohol or drug use disorder received the treatment they needed.

 Substance Abuse And Population Groups

 Substance abuse and addiction is a statewide issue, however, certain groups of people face unique challenges that can complicate treatment:

 - Communities of color (African American, Latino, and Native Americans)